One of the most important (and creepy) aspects of the internet is that just about anything you do can be tracked, tested, and optimized.

 Beyond the Numbers

 Using analytics means looking beyond surface-level data.
-While raw increases in visitor sessions or a lower bounce rate look nice on paper, these shouldn’t be your ultimate measurements of success.
+While raw increases in visitor sessions or a lower bounce rate look nice on paper, these shouldn’t be your ultimate metrics for success.

 The goal is to find out WHY users are doing what they are doing, and what actionable information can be developed from the data.